 Configuring Pytest

-is another popular tool for running tests in Python.
-You can configure it directly in pyproject.toml
+pytest is another popular tool for running tests in Python.
+You can configure it directly in pyproject.toml as follows:

 [tool.pytest.ini_options]